EmanuelSommer/nasa-hackathon-EmanuelSommer/README.md

   - Informative visualizations
   - Code readablity
 - Programming language used: **R**
-- My final report `report_dsa_nasa_EmanuelSommer.pdf` explored the topic: *When is the prime time to be selected to fly to space?*
+- My final report explored the topic: *When is the prime time to be selected to fly to space?*

 :mag: [**Check out the final report**](https://emanuelsommer.github.io/nasa-hackathon-EmanuelSommer/report_dsa_nasa_EmanuelSommer.pdf) :mag:

-A big thanks to the members of the [Data Science Association Munich](https://www.dsa-muc.com/) to organize the great event!:clap:
+A big thanks to the members of the [Data Science Association Munich](https://www.dsa-muc.com/) for organizing the great event!:clap: